japrozs/spam/README.md

+# Spam
-# Spam - a new way to publish your thoughts to other people inboxes
+Spam is a new way to publish your thoughts to other people inboxes

 # Folder structure